Duke University Job Descriptions

 May develop and implement solutions at the institutional level to improve the research process.

-Uses expertise and acumen to influence change at the division, department, or CRU level.
+Uses expertise and acumen to influence ch

 Required Qualifications at this Level